 There are many approaches that you can use to get rid of verrucas, with the mainstream wart treatment methods are verruca removal surgery, salicylic acid based topical wart cream, and home remedy.

-Among the home remedies for warts, there are testimonials by some people who say putting nail varnish on verrucas worked for their problem, despite nail polish is not really the first choice for people trying to remove verrucas naturally.
+Among the home remedies for warts and skin tags, there are testimonials by some people who say putting nail varnish on verrucas worked for their problem, despite nail polish is not really the first choice for people trying to remove verrucas naturally.

 Many people are questioning the effectiveness of verruca treatment with nail varnish because it is not exactly scientific, as nail polish is not created as some sort of medicine for verrucas.